 After you have thoroughly vacuumed the carpet, spot treat any badly stained areas with Spot Stain Remover.

 - Follow the directions on the label of your Spot Stain Remover.
 You may need to treat some areas more than once to thoroughly remove any bad stains.
 For stubborn stains, after applying the Spot Stain Remover to the spot, scrub it into the Carpet with your Stiff Brush.
 This will loosen up the stain and allow the Spot Cleaner to work better.

 Step 8 – Open All Windows in the Rooms to be Cleaned

 If the Temperature is above 60 degrees outside and not raining, you should open all Windows in the room to be cleaned in order to speed up drying time.
 After Shampooing, you can also set up an Oscillating Fan to reduce the drying time.

 Step 9 – Clean the First Half of Your Room

-Step 11 – Clean the Remaining Half of Your Rooms
+Step 10 – Clean the Remaining Half of Your Rooms

-Please take the time to leave a Comment, letting me know how your project went.
+Please take the time to leave a Comment or ask a Question in the Comments section below.
+Let me know how your Project went.